 Speed: The Starlink Mini consistently provided download speeds between 80 and 160 Mbps, which was more than enough for all of our needs, including video calls.
 This speed allowed us to browse maps, check weather updates, and even stream a show during downtime without any noticeable lag or buffering.

 Data Usage: During our three-day trip, three people used the Starlink Mini.
 While we were mindful of our data consumption, we did stream an hour of video, leading to a total usage of 9.5GB.
-Given that our plan allocates 50GB per month for $50, we found this usage to be well within our limits, especially since we only rely on Starlink during our adventures.
+Given that our plan allocates 50GB per month for $50, we found this usage to be well within our plan’s limit and meets our needs, especially since we only rely on Starlink during our adventures.
 Service can be paused as well so you’re not left paying a monthly fee.
 You pause the service when its not in use and start it up again when you’re headed out once more.

 Power Consumption: One of the most important factors to consider when running Starlink off-grid is power consumption.
 On startup, the Starlink Mini drew about 5 amps for the first 10 minutes.
 Once it was idle, power usage settled at around 1.7 to 2 amps.
 We’d liken the power use to our Dometic fridge.
 During heavier use, like streaming, it occasionally spiked to 4 amps.
 Since our OVR LC100 is equipped with a dual-battery system, we were able to leave it on the entire time without worrying about draining our main battery.
 For those with more limited power availability, you may choose to turn Starlink off entirely when not in use.